netdance/Napili/README.md

     higher is faster

 Napili's code comes with IntelliJ IDEA and Netbeans setups, as well as the gradle setup that I use.
+In IDEA, just use 'gradlew idea' to create the IDEA setup, then after opening, use the default configuration to build.
-In IDEA, configure the gradle file to build.
-In Netbeans, you may need to tweak the libraries... or not.
+In Netbeans, you may need to tweak the libraries...

 I created Napili as a way to learn JavaFX (as well as a number of other technologies), and to better explain Groovy DSLs on my blog (which can be found at http://jamesgdriscoll.wordpress.com )